Celebrating women in science

 Perimeter Institute seeks to involve a diverse group of STEM mentors in this annual event supporting the UN's International Day of Women and Girls in Science.
 If you are interested in sharing your story at a future event, please contact us at [email protected].

-What it's like to be a women in physics?
+What is it like to be a woman in physics?

 Perimeter students, researchers, and staff share their experiences in celebration of the International Day of Women and Girls in Science.
 Read their stories here.

 Forces of nature poster series

 Women have been historically under-represented in physics; progress is happening, but there is much work to be done.
 Part of making positive change includes celebrating the contributions women have made to science, especially those women overlooked in their time.

 That’s why Perimeter Institute has created the free “Forces of Nature” poster series.
 New posters will be released in time for IDWGS 2022.
 Download the current posters here!